thindil/steamsky/bin/doc/MODDING.md

   `item` with attribute `index` which value will be the index of selected item and attribute `action`.
 Then, if you modify an existing item, add changed values.
-* There can be maximum 512 items' prototypes declared in the game.

 ### Item data structure
 * Each item starts with tag `item`.